 Section 6.4 Chair.
 One member of each committee shall be appointed by the President from among its members to serve as its chair.

 Section 6.5 Quorum.
-Unless otherwise provided in the resolution of the Board, a majority of a committee shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum is present shall be the act of committee.
+Unless otherwise provided in the resolution of the Board, a majority of a committee then serving shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum is present shall be the act of committee.

 Section 7.3 Deposits.
 All funds of the Corporation shall be deposited from time to time to the credit of the Corporation in such banks, trust companies or other depositories as the Board may select.

 Section 7.4 Gifts.
 The Board may accept on behalf of the Corporation any contribution, gift, bequest or devise for the general purposes or for any special purpose of the Corporation.

 The Corporation shall keep correct and complete books and records of account and shall keep minutes of each meeting of the Board.
 All books and records of this Corporation may be inspected by any Officer or Director, or his or her agent or attorney, for any proper purpose at any reasonable time with at least five (5) business days’ notice.